 In order to cut down the face to face course to 2 days – to save you both time and money – we have decided that some of the activities we had previously covered in the course at SSERC can be successfully done online.

-In this course, cou will find lessons on Risk assessment, Labelling and Storing Chemicals, Weighing and measuring and making up solutions.
-These latter include some practical activities but it is not mandatory for you to do these).
+In this course, you will find sections on Microbiology, Radioactivity, Risk assessment, Labelling and Storing Chemicals, Weighing and measuring and making up solutions.
+(The latter two include some practical activities but it is not mandatory for you to do these).

 For the 2023-24 session, SQA confirmed that the Practical Assignments were returning and that there had been no significant changes to the Assessment Task documents.